bm2570/CMSC6950_Project/README.md

 ## Running the Project

 Running the make file provided will produce the pdf file and the finalized figures.
-Note: This will take several minutes to run.
-Any flags output to the screen are just warnings from the *fruitlab* package and do not affect any of the results.
+Note that this will take approximately 10 minutes to run.
+Any flags outputted to the screen are just warnings from the *fruitlab* package that not affect any of the results.